A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/Introduction.md

 ```
 In this plot you will see that we now have a non-linear relatioship and you can see from the plot that this model does a much better job of explaining raw our data.

-The datasets that you will develop during the OAEPIIP experiment is a little more complex than this simple dataset shown here.
+The datasets that you will develop during the OAEPIIP experiment is potentially more complex than this simple dataset shown here.
 At the conclusion of your experiment you will have measured several variables (y) for each treatment (n=3) with three microcosms in each treatment and each of these microcosms being measured on serveral occasions over the experimental period.
-This is an example of a heirachial dataset with temporal pseudo replication.
+This is an example of a hierarchical dataset with temporal pseudo replication.
 In order to deal with such a dataset you would normally use linear mixed effects models, however due to the non-linear nature of much of the data collected in phytoplankton time series datasets it is unlikely that these will be appropriate, hence the need for GAMs.